The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-s-show-3-2017-part-2.md

 showtapeFormats = ["Studio C 3x DVD + Floppy","Studio C 3x DVD + Floppy","Studio C USB + MicroSD","3-Stage DVD","Cyberamics DVD"]
 +++
 ***Chuck E. Cheese's Show 3 2017 Part 2* released May 21st 2017.
 This was created to play from May 21st 2017. - June 18th 2017.
-This show was a reissue of {{< wiki-link "Chuck E Cheese's Show 3 2017" >}} to remove any reference to the Guiness World Record and adding Helen's Birthday skit.**
+This show was a reissue of {{< wiki-link "Chuck E. Cheese's Show 3 2017" >}} to remove any reference to the Guiness World Record and adding Helen's Birthday skit.**

 ## Show List: